Dictionary.com

 Soccer.

-1. Also called Olimpico goala goal scored directly from a corner kick without being touched by another player.
+1. Also called Olimpico goal. a goal scored directly from a corner kick without being touched by another player.

-Origin of Olimpico1
+Origin of Olimpico

 First recorded in 1920-25; so called after Argentinian player Cesareo Onzari scored against reigning Olympic champion Uruguay from a corner kick.